 When I asked 'why?'
 I was told 'that's how it should be done', or 'has always been done'.
 However, I did begin to notice that not all of the information I was getting seemed to be what others were actually doing.
 So I took a step back and began to observe and do some research of my own.

-Boy!
 Did I get a shock!
 I saw a huge disparity in what was being said and being done.
 I'd been given handling advice from someone who could not catch their own horse.
 I'd been given hoof-care advice by some one who never picked their horse's feet out,.
-I'd been told I wasn't a good enough rider to ride bareback in a halter by someone who wouldn't hack their horse out alone, and I'd even been told how many bales of bedding I should use, when we already had the biggest, softest bed on the yard!
+I'd been told I wasn't a good enough rider to ride bareback in a halter by someone who wouldn't hack their horse out alone, and I'd even been criticised just for helping other people who were struggling with confidence.
 Eventually, I came to realise that these types of comments said far more about those that were sharing them than they did about how I was with my horse.

 Eventually I reached a point where the only one I took my leads from were my horses.
 I have learned so much from every one of them, and they have taught me far more, and in much kinder ways, than any human has!